-As the conflict in Yemen enters its fourth year, many parents are having to witness their children wasting away, unable to do anything about it.
-The mother pictured here fled her home while eight months pregnant with Mona*, due to the escalating conflict inside the city and the lack of access to food.
-Photo credit: Jonathan Hyams / Save the Children
+As the conflict in Yemen continues, many parents are having to witness their children wasting away, unable to do anything about it.

 Claire Nicoll works for the Humanitarian Operations Team at Save the Children.
 During the summer of 2019, Claire lived and worked in Yemen.
 During her time there, she met many children, mothers and fathers whose stories have stayed with her.
 Here is one of them.

 Today, we visited a health facility in rural Hajjah, northern Yemen.
 The facility was small and very remote, but there were still dozens of families waiting to see the doctor.
 In a country with a crippled health system, these facilities represent a desperately needed lifeline.